fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 // ...
 ```

-After the change, we have to create a new production build of the frontend and copy it to the root of the backend repository.
+After the change, we have to create a new production build of the frontend and copy it to the root of the backend directory.

 The application can now be used from the <i>backend</i> address <http://localhost:3001>: